exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 FROM date_dim
 LEFT JOIN sales_and_returns
   ON d_date_sk = ss_sold_date_sk
-where d_year = 2003 AND d_moy = 6
+WHERE d_year = 2003 AND d_moy = 6
 ```

-The left join will need an explicit "hit or no hit" answer for every row of `DATE_DIM`.
+The left join will need an explicit "hit or no hit" answer for every row of `date_dim`.
 This decision can not be simply applied twice in two different join pipelines.

 ### 4: Query Indicates Filtering